Resources for Parents

 Waiting with Gabriel: A Story of Cherishing a Baby's Brief Life, a memoir about prenatal diagnosis, continuing a pregnancy, and embracing a baby's life.
 (Read an excerpt here.)
 Also available in Italian

 FEATURED VIDEOS FOR PARENTS

-For more information about birth plans and advance care plans for your baby, see the Birth Planning page on this site.
+For information about birth plans and advance care plans for your baby, including links to sample birth plans, see the Birth Planning page on this site.

 ONLINE FORUMS FOR PARENTS CONTINUING THEIR PREGNANCIES

 All That Love Can Do website and Facebook page, support for families who continue their pregnancies after a life-limiting prenatal diagnosis.
 Also see website for links to private Facebook groups for mothers, fathers, and grandparents

 BabyCenter board: Carrying Pregnancy to Term Despite Poor or Fatal Prenatal Diagnosis (public)